-Rachel M. Perera is a fellow in the Governance Studies program for the Brown Center on Education Policy at the Brookings Institution.
+Rachel M. Perera is a fellow in the Governance Studies program for the Brown Center on Education Policy at Brookings.
 Her research examines how racial and socioeconomic inequalities develop in K-12 education and the consequences of policies designed to reduce educational inequality.
-Her current work focuses on civil rights and education, school discipline, student assignment and school choice policies, and COVID-19 recovery.
+Her current work focuses on civil rights and education, school discipline, and COVID-19 recovery.
 She also studies the politics of education policymaking, examining issues related to private school choice and charter schools as well as school boards.

-Dr. Perera earned her Ph.D. in policy analysis from the Pardee RAND Graduate School, where she was a National Academy of Education/Spencer Dissertation Fellow.
-She also holds an M.P.A. from the Robert F. Wagner School of Public Service at New York University and a B.A. in history and political science from Hofstra University.
-Prior to pursuing her Ph.D., Perera spent five years with Teach For America, most recently serving as Director of Research Partnerships.
+She earned her Ph.D. in policy analysis from the Pardee RAND Graduate School, where she was a National Academy of Education/Spencer Dissertation Fellow.
+Perera also holds an M.P.A. from the Robert F. Wagner School of Public Service at New York University and a B.A. in history and political science from Hofstra University.
+Prior to pursuing her Ph.D., Perera spent five years with Teach For America, most recently serving as director of research partnerships.

 Areas of Expertise